Bloch theorem

 The Bloch theorem implies that the energy of an electron in a periodic potential can be represented by a set of energy bands, with each band corresponding to a specific range of values of the wave vector k.
 These energy bands can be calculated using the Schrödinger equation, and the allowed values of k are restricted by the periodicity of the crystal lattice.

 The Bloch theorem is important because it allows the electronic structure of crystalline materials to be analyzed using a relatively simple model, which can provide insight into a wide range of physical and chemical properties.
-It is also used in the development of electronic devices, such as semiconductors and superconductors, which rely on the behavior of electrons in periodic potentials. learn more about School Management System.
+It is also used in the development of electronic devices, Bloch wall, such as semiconductors and superconductors, which rely on the behavior of electrons in periodic potentials.
+Read more about Bohm-Aharonov effect.